×

 10. Don't Forget to Thank the Hosts

 Last but not least, before you do finally head out, make sure to thank the couple or their families for the invitation, the celebration, and all their hard work.
-As we've mentioned time and time again, so much effort is put into planning this splendid day.
-And a lot of it is done so you can have a good time too!
-A simple expression of gratitude can mean a whole lot to the people who helped run the whole wedding.
+As we've mentioned time and time again, so much effort is put into planning this amazing day.
+Don't forget, a lot of it's done so you can have a good time too!
+A simple thank you can mean a whole lot to the people who helped plan the whole thing.